therabidbanana/eventbrite/README.markdown

 Some basic (yardoc generated) documentation availabe at: http://therabidbanana.github.com/eventbrite/

+This library attempts to create an almost ActiveResource like wrapper around the Eventbrite api.
+The following objects are available:

+* Attendee (can only be viewed, not edited)
+* Discount
+* Event (has many Tickets, Attendees, Discounts, has one Venue and one Organizer)
+* Organizer (has many Events)
+* Ticket
+* User (has many Events, Organizers, Venues)
+* Venue

 Authentication
 --------------
 Many methods require user authentication.
 For these methods, you can pass a user object as an authentication token, and the user's api_key will automatically be used for the request.